-In the first part, we’re going to cover some of the more commonly heard things about protein intake when you’re pregnant with twins.
+In this blog, we’re going to cover some of the more commonly heard things about protein intake when you’re pregnant with twins.
 We’ll look at some of the science behind it and help you understand the evidence.
-In the second part, we’ll cover things like what you can eat, what a balanced diet looks like, and creative ways for getting that extra protein in your diet.

-The aim of this series is to help you understand where some of the claims about protein in twin pregnancy come from and how you can use the evidence to be proactive.
+The aim is to help you understand where some of the claims about protein in twin pregnancy come from and how you can use the evidence to be proactive.

 Nutrition in a twin pregnancy

 Typing “nutrition twin pregnancy” into PubMed yields 347 results.
 When you refine this down to human pregnancy, this list almost halves.